 Feed-in tariff rates

-A feed-in tariff (FiT) is a payment you can receive for the excess electricity produced by your solar system, which is fed back into the grid.
-It usually appears as a credit on your bill from your electricity retailer.
+A solar feed-in tariff is a payment you get for the excess electricity produced by your system, which is fed back into the grid.

-The FiT is a rate that is set per kilowatt hour (kWh) and the amount paid varies between retailers.
+The rate is set per kilowatt hour (kWh) and the amount paid varies between retailers.

-- any other terms and conditions including ‘paid-on-time’ discounts or late payment fees.
+- other terms and conditions including ‘pay-on-time’ discounts or late payment fees.

 Use the NSW Government’s Energy Switch tool to compare plans and feed-in tariff offers.
 It is a free service.